“The city was lovely. There could be no place in the world to which he belonged so completely.

 The writing is executed very well and kept me engaged from start to finish.
 From the childhood idolization of a political rebel, to the travels of a born again theatrical troop, and the physical and mental conflicts that present themselves along the way, this book was pure entertainment.
 Like all good actors the knowledge of a characters back story is vital in portraying the character in the truest sense.
 Daniel Alarcón does a great job in individually providing each character a substantial amount of book space in order for the reader to better understand the motivations that propel them along the way.

 I have always regarded the majority of actors as people suffering with many various inner turmoils.The ability to camouflage, adapt, or compromise their own identities allows them the chance for “fitting in” during the short term while degenerating their own individual growth.
 Throughout this novel you bear witness too many of these episodes that gradually materialize within these main characters.
 Most reviews mention the inability for compassion or admiration of the primary characters.
-Personally I don’t understand this peculiar fixation as a fulfillment to whether a book is liked or disliked.
+Personally I don’t understand this peculiar fixation as a matter of fulfillment to whether a book is liked or disliked.
 True, I really didn’t like these characters myself, in fact I wanted to slap them all at one point, but I was intrigued by all of them and that is what makes an author successful for me.
 Witnessing the reasons for a characters progression/regression is really exciting and in this book it led to a precarious ending where anything and everything could happen except for an unambiguous ending.
 C’est la vie.

 “Heartbreak is like shattered glass: while it’s impossible that two pieces could splinter in precisely the same pattern, in he end, it doesn’t matter, because the effect is identical.”